MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 ---
 title: Surface for Business service and repair
-description: This article explains how Surface devices are designed te enable service and repair. repairability. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article explains how Surface devices are designed te enable service and repair.
+It lists the serviceable components for all in-market Surface devices. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium